Code-Institute-Submissions/green_bee_crafts/README.md

 ### Site Owners Goals

+The owner of the site is a small business and whants in increase sales and awareness of her products and hopes that a dedicated website will help drive sales and increase customer engagement.

 [Back to Top](#table-of-contents)

 ### User Goals

+Users want to be able to easily navigate and buy products from Green Bee and find out when and where the next face to face markets will be.
+As well as any new products and business updates.

 [Back to Top](#table-of-contents)

 ### User Stories

+As a user I want to be able to easily navigate the site.
+As a user I want to be able to easily find the products I am looking for.
+As a user I want to be able to buy directly from the site.
+As a user I want to find out when the next face to face market is.
+As a user I want to learn more about the details of the products and what they are made from or how they were sourced.
+As a user I want to know more about how Green Bee came to be and what the plans are for the future.
+As a user I want to

 [Back to Top](#table-of-contents)
 ### User Requirements and Expectations